Python-SIP/sip/doc/sipbuild_api.rst

             :option:`sip-distinfo --generator` command line option.
         :param str wheel_tag: is the value of the :option:`sip-distinfo --wheel-tag` command line option.
+        :param str generator_version: is the value of the :option:`sip-distinfo --generator-version` command line option.
         :return: the sequence of command line arguments.

     .. py:attribute:: installables